mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 somewhat more interesting.

-Vargr of all origins show their pack–animal roots in a tendency to gravitate to individuals or ideas with ‘Charisma’.
+Vargr of all origins show their pack–animal roots in a tendency to gravitate to individuals or ideas with 'Charisma'.
 Charisma is hard to define exactly; each individual Vargr has his own idea of what constitutes a worthy cause or leader.
 Status and recognition tend to be more important to Vargr than an equivalent human, especially